TechnicJelle/BlueMapGUI/README.md

 From there on, you have to configure your maps.
 I'll make a better workflow for that later.
 For the time being, you have to copy the path to your world folder into the map config manually.
 You can edit the map config in the built-in config editor, too.

-## TODO
-- java executable:
-	- ~automatic (from the path)
-	- ~custom location (file picker)
-	- ~offer to download it locally to the project directory (from adoptium)
-	- check if chosen version >=16
-- config editor: horizontal scroll bar
-- add gui for the (main) config options
-	- accept download
-	- adding & removing map configs
-		- world path
-		- map name
-		- dimension key
-		- button for adding a save (adds map configs for all dimensions in that save)
-		- button for adding a single dimension
-- allow users to select which minecraft version the project is
-- support multiple projects
-- (better) support multiple instances open at the same time
-- test if bluemap updates work
-	1. hardcode 5.0 version
-	2. start new project
-	3. render some stuff
-	4. close program
-	5. re-hardcode 5.3
-	6. see if it automatically downloads 5.3